 Handicapping at Taupo

-The match committee has put in place some handicap sessions for 2020.
+The match committee has put in place handicap sessions for all events in 2021 other than Teams and Swiss Pairs.
 These will be based on your XG grade.

 Your XG grade comes from X-club and for each player a corresponding value is calculated and entered into our scoring program database.
 This can be done weekly, monthly or at the start of a new competition.

 Martin Oysten from BridgeNZ has customized scorer to allow the import of this or other type of data from csv files.

 Handicapping is Dynamic In other words you can expect variation week to week, because of the “normalizing” and the new XG grading from X-Club

 How to find your XG Rating (updated weekly)